 TVQ0 Brisbane followed in 1 July 1965, and SAS10 Adelaide on 26 July 1965.
-Prior to their launch, the four stations formed the Independent Television Network, which was shortly changed to the 0-10 Network.
-(The new Perth station, STW9, stayed independent of network affiliation until joining the Nine Network in the late 1970′s)
+Prior to their launch, the four stations formed the Independent Television System (ITS), which was shortly changed to the 0-10 Network.
+(The new Perth station, STW9, stayed independent of network affiliation until joining the Nine Network in the late 1970’s)

 Early local productions on the new 0-10 Network included pop shows like Go!!, Uptight, Happening 70 (then 71 and 72) and Kommotion (featuring a young Ian “Molly” Meldrum); variety shows featuring Jimmy Hannan, Barry Crocker and Mike Walsh and the long running talent series Showcase.
 Early drama productions included The Rovers with Rowena Wallace, police drama The Long Arm and the sitcom Good Morning Mr Doubleday.

 The 0-10 Network mostly lagged third in the ratings, particularly in Melbourne and Brisbane where it had to encourage viewers to convert older TV sets and aerials to receive the new ‘0’ frequency, which was at the low end of the VHF band.

 The turning point came with the arrival of popular dramas Matlock Police (1971-1976), Number 96 (1972-1977) and The Box (1974-1977).
 Other popular 0-10 programs during the Seventies included The Mike Walsh Show (1973-1976), Young Talent Time (1971-1989), The Price Is Right (1973-1974), Blankety Blanks (1977-1978) and drama series Prisoner (1979-1986).